 Can roosters eat pumpkin seeds?

 But it’s recommended that when you feed your roosters pumpkin seeds, give them plenty of grit to help them break down the pumpkin seeds.

 Can roosters eat bread?

 Since chicks need lots of protein to develop and grow properly, it’s best to wait until the roosters are around 3 to 4 months old before you give them bread.
-Also, make sure that the bread doesn’t contain molds.
+Also, make sure that the bread doesn’t contain mold.

 Best food for fighting roosters

-If you’re raising fighting roosters, you should already know that these cocks aren’t picky when it comes to the food they eat.
+If you’re raising fighting roosters, you should already know that these male fowls aren’t picky when it comes to the food they eat.
 You should also know that feeding your fighting roosters with protein will make their muscles and plumage healthier.

 Instead, it’s a feed that contains parsley, sunflower seeds, oat groats, lentils, corn, millet, mealworms, and wheat.
 These ingredients are quite hard to find in one place for each day you need to feed your roosters.

 Before you decide to purchase roosters, you must first understand how much feed roosters will need to stay healthy.
 It is natural for roosters to peck around the yard in search of grasses, insects, and seeds but these aren’t enough to sustain their health.